akshat7010/Cab-sharing-project/README.md

    3. Groups formed are dynamic and can consist of up to 4 people.
    4. Live Notifications and an option to provide feedback are present.
    5. You can leave a group or remove your post at any time.
-   6. Groups of upto four people can me made to share the cab.
+   6. Groups of upto four people can be formed.